 If you require image editing adjustments then these can be done for $100 per hour, with a minimum charge of $20.

 Fine Art Printing includes the processes and adjustments necessary to ensure best quality printing of the image on archival paper.
 It does not mean editing, retouching of blemishes or other photograph defects.
 These editing adjustments are charged as above.

 Paper is available in sheet and roll form

 Rolls are 17" or 431mm wide

-Roll paper can be printed up to 2metres in length
+Roll paper can be printed to the length of the roll.

 Prints over A4 in sheet paper, and roll paper in all cases, are printed with a border.
 You should allow 5mm on each side